NVIDIA/DALI/README.md

 # NDLL (we should have a logo!)

 NDLL is a collection of highly optimized building blocks and an execution engine to accelerate computer vision deep learning applications.
-The goal of DALI is to provide both performance and flexibility, as a single library, that can be easily integrated into DL training and inference applications.
+The goal of NDLL is to provide both performance and flexibility, as a single library, that can be easily integrated into DL training and inference applications.

 ## Key features